 What Your Third Grader Needs to Know (Revised Edition): Fundamentals of a Good Third-Grade Education by E. D. Hirsch Jr.

 You already know what your third grader should learn.
 However, are you looking for ways to help him or her at home?
-If the answer is a yes, then this book is the ultimate solution.
+If the answer is yes, then this book is the ultimate solution.
 Sharing knowledge over specific subjects across numerous parents and teachers, we don’t think you’ll find anything better than this.

-The book comes with sixteen pages of coloured illustrations with a format that’s easy to follow and of course, a thoroughly reviewed curriculum.
+The book comes with sixteen pages of colored illustrations with a format that’s easy to follow and of course, a thoroughly reviewed curriculum.
 The book has been specifically designed for teachers and parents to have a good time with children.

-What Your Third Grader Needs to Know features a fresh introduction to today’s generation of third grader’s.
+What Your Third Grader Needs to Know features a fresh introduction to today’s generation of third graders.
 The book entails how children can make progress at school and how they can establish the approach of learning, which is going to last them a lifetime.

-You will discover that the book consists of literature, language, World and American history and geography, Science, music, math and visual arts.
+You will discover that the book consists of literature, language, World and American history and geography, science, music, math and visual arts.
 All these topics have been discussed in such a way that it will fascinate your child into learning more.

 Thoughtfully designed curriculum, this book is indispensable for parents or even grandparents, who are looking to fill in the gaps in areas that the school cannot seem to reach for their child.
-The materials provided in the book fulfils the learning need of every third grader, along with a quality time that you would spend with a child.
+The materials provided in the book fulfills the learning need of every third grader, along with a quality time that you would spend with a child.

 We would particularly like to highlight the poems and language arts that the author has put into the book.
 It’s praiseworthy!
-The perfect balance of silliness and sentimentality will improve your child’s spelling, writing and reading skills as they grow up.
+The perfect balance of silliness and sentimentality will improve your child’s spelling, writing, and reading skills as they grow up.

-All in all, this book works as a great framework to build a solid foundation for a third grader.
+All in all, this book works as a great framework to build a solid foundation for a third-grader.
 It is highly recommended!

 - Good solid information

-- Educationally eye opening
+- Educationally eye-opening

 - Doesn’t contain too many images for which children may not like it